hotwax/oms-documentation/Promise date change communication.md

 Finally, the service calls dedicated email platform's API and sends the details to the email integration platform.
 The email will be delivered to the customer.

-## By following these steps, you can ensure accurate promise date communication between the OMS and marketing automation platform, improving customer experience and reducing manual efforts.
+## By following these steps, you can ensure accurate promise date change communication from the OMS to marketing automation platform, improving customer experience and reducing manual efforts.